MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M04_L04_Configure_and_Validate_Permissions.md

 #### Task 2: Configure and run the pipeline with specific permissions

-> [!NOTE]
-> In order to use the agent pool configured in this task, you will first need to start the Azure VM hosting the agent.
+> **Note**: In order to use the agent pool configured in this task, you will first need to start the Azure VM hosting the agent.

 1. In your browser, open the Azure Portal at `https://portal.azure.com`.